Isles District Leadership

 Mr. Roehl is a "military brat," attending 13 different schools in grades K-12 and experiencing two unaccompanied tours while his father served in Korea and Vietnam.
 He served as a US Army commissioned field artillery officer on active duty and in the reserve forces in Germany prior to and during his teaching career.
 He earned his undergraduate degree in education at the University of Nebraska and his master’s degree in educational administration from Boston University.

-Mr. Roehl's wife, Margy, is an Information Specialist at Patrick Henry Elementary School in Heidelberg.
+Mr. Roehl's wife, Margy, is a retired Information Specialist .
 They raised two children who attended DoDDS schools K-12. Â Brian is a Major in the US Army currently at CGSC at Ft.
 Leavenworth, Kansas and married with three sons.
 Aileen is a professional modern dancer with the Paul Taylor Dance Company in New York City.